hapax/hapax.github.io/assets/mindjam.md

 seeing what loves, if any, it licenses, the "brainjamor" if you'll excuse the highbrow doggerel.
 If we are boringly Humean-->
-Like eternal recurrence, brainjam makes *this life* of central importance.
+Like eternal recurrence, brainjam makes life itself of central moral importance.
 But the emphasis on moments, the "parallelisation" of eternal recurrence, has its own twists and turns leading away from the Nietzschean *amor fati*.